revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Spending a Hit Die

-To spend a Hit Die, roll the character's appropriate die and add their Constitution modifier, **exploding** on a maximum result (see Glossary).
+To spend a Hit Die, roll the character's appropriate die and add their Constitution modifier, **exploding** on a maximum result (if you roll the maximum value on the die, roll it again and add the result; see Glossary).
 The total is applied to the purpose for which the die was spent.
 That Hit Die is then considered spent.

 \columnbreak